Call for Papers

-You are invited to submit a proposal to present a paper, poster, workshop or forum at the 47th NAPCRG Annual Meeting in Toronto, Ontario on November 16-19, 2019.
+We invite you to submit a proposal to present a paper, poster, forum, or workshop at the NAPCRG 49th Annual Meeting, happening as a virtual event November 19-23, 2021.
 Proposals on any topic relating to primary care research are welcome from researchers throughout North America and the rest of the world.
-Regarding poster submissions, we give considerable time to poster sessions, have more space than is typical at meetings, and as such you are likely to receive more direct feedback and potential collaborators from a poster presentation than from an oral presentation in a parallel session.

-Our CME requires each submission to include at least 2 learning objectives.
-Please follow these instructions!
+Our CME requires each submission to include at least two learning objectives.
+Please follow these instructions.

-Learning Objectives: List at least 2 learning objectives using these guidelines:
+Learning Objectives: List at least two learning objectives using these guidelines:

-- Clearly describe what you want learners to take away and implement after the session in active, measurable terms (e.g. - define, interpret, explain, apply).
+- Clearly describe what you want learners to take away and implement after the session, in active and measurable terms (e.g., define, interpret, explain, apply).

 General Rules for All Submissions

 Submissions must meet all the requirements of the proposed category.
-A non- refundable submission fee of $20 US is required for each submission.
-NAPCRG accepts VISA, MasterCard, and American Express.
+A non-refundable submission fee of $20 USD is required for each submission.
+NAPCRG accepts VISA, MasterCard and American Express.
 Research that has been published at the time of abstract submission or presented at another national or international meeting is not acceptable.
-All presenters must register for the conference and pay the appropriate registration fees.
-Submissions must be entered using the online submission process located at www.napcrg.org no later than April 14, 2019.
+All presenters must register for the conference and pay the appropriate registration fee.
+Submissions must be entered using the online submission process located at www.napcrg.org no later than June 14, 2021.

+Due to the format of the NAPCRG 49th Annual Meeting, all presentations will be done virtually.
 To accommodate as many presenters as possible, the NAPCRG Program Committee reserves the right to limit each presenter to only one presentation.
 However, anyone may be listed as a co-author on multiple papers and may present another person’s paper if the original presenter is not able to attend.
 Acknowledgment of receipt of submissions will be emailed automatically after you complete your submission.
-Letters of acceptance will be emailed by July 1, 2019.
-Questions?
-Contact Jill Haught at email@example.com.

 Oral Presentation on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
-Oral presentations will be given in concurrent sessions and will be grouped by topic based on the categories selected during the submission process.
-A maximum of 15 minutes – 10 for presentation and 5 for discussion and transition to the next paper – will be allotted for individual oral presentations.
-The Program Committee reserves the right to convert “Oral Presentations on Completed Research” from podium presentations to “Posters on Completed Research” based on suitability and/or the need to limit each presenter’s podium presentations.
+Oral presentations will be given in a manner to accommodate the meeting's virtual format and will be grouped by topic based on the categories selected during the submission process.
+Approximately 15 minutes will be allotted for individual oral presentations.
+The Program Committee reserves the right to convert “Oral Presentations on Completed Research” to “Posters on Completed Research” based on suitability.

-Selected high impact, high quality oral presentations will be selected for presentation in an extended format to a larger audience as a “Distinguished Paper”.
-The authors of the top 20 rated abstracts will be contacted by June 18th to submit a 2-page extended abstract by July 11th.
-These extended abstracts will be reviewed by the Program Committee, which will select the final distinguished papers.
-Several selection factors are considered, including overall excellence, quality of research methods, quality of the writing, relevance to primary care clinical research, and overall impact of the research on primary care and/or clinical practice.
-These papers will be presented from the podium to the full conference in an extended format (15 - 20 minutes for presentation plus 5-10 minutes for questions depending on time available in the program).
+Selected high-impact, high-quality oral presentations will be selected for presentation in a special format to a larger audience as a “Distinguished Paper.”
+The authors of the top-rated abstracts may be contacted by to submit a two-page extended abstract.
+These extended abstracts would then be reviewed by the Program Committee, which will select the final distinguished papers.
+Several selection factors are considered, including overall excellence, quality of research methods, quality of writing, relevance to primary care clinical research and overall impact of the research on primary care and/or clinical practice.
+These papers will be presented live in a virtual format (10 to 15 minutes for each presentation, plus up to 5 minutes for questions depending on time available in the program).
 Some of these papers will also be eligible for an international travel award for presentation at other meetings.

 Poster on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
-Poster presentations will be scheduled to avoid any overlap with oral presentations or other events, to maximize contact between researchers.
-Presenters are asked to attend their posters during designated times during NAPCRG.
+Poster presentations will be housed in a virtual poster hall and viewable at the convenience of attendees.
+Presenters may be asked to showcase their virtual posters as a 10-minute presentation during designated times during the NAPCRG Annual Meeting.
+Due to the virtual format of the meeting, presenters must be comfortable using Zoom screen share function to display and advance their slides.

 Poster on Research in Progress:

 If you are submitting an abstract in this category, the research must be in progress at the time of the Call for Papers submission deadline.
 If your research is in progress at the time of the submission deadline but will be complete by the meeting, you should still submit your abstract as a poster on research in progress.
-Poster presentations will be scheduled to avoid any overlap with oral presentations or other events, to maximize contact between researchers.
-Presenters are asked to attend their posters during designated periods.
+Poster presentations will be housed in a virtual poster hall and viewable at the convenience of attendees.
+Presenters may be asked to showcase their virtual posters as a 10-minute presentation during designated times during the NAPCRG Annual Meeting.
+Due to the virtual format of the meeting, presenters must be comfortable using Zoom screen share function to display and advance their slides.

-Workshops will be scheduled as 90-minute sessions and will run concurrently with other sessions.
+Workshops will be scheduled as 90-minute sessions.
 Workshops should be presentations on research methodology or research skills development that must involve audience participation.
 In some years, the number of workshops that we are able to schedule may be limited by available space and time.
+Due to the virtual format of the meeting, researchers whose workshops are accepted will be required to provide someone with online conferencing tool proficiency (likely Zoom provided by NAPCRG) to serve as a host during the entire session.

-Forums are informal 3-hour sessions designed to provide researchers with an opportunity to discuss challenges encountered while applying for funding or conducting a project.
-Researchers with similar interests can share ideas regarding methodology, sampling, statistical methods, planning studies, etc. In some years, the number of forums that we are able to schedule may be limited by available space and time.
+Forums are informal, three-hour sessions designed to provide researchers with an opportunity to discuss challenges encountered while applying for funding or conducting a project.
+Researchers with similar interests can share ideas regarding methodology, sampling, statistical methods, planning studies, etc. In some years, the number of forums we are able to schedule may be limited by available space and time.
+Due to the virtual format of the meeting, researchers whose forums are accepted will be required to provide someone with online conferencing tool proficiency (likely Zoom provided by NAPCRG) to serve as a host during the entire session.

 Abstracts Requirements for all Submissions